bete7512/simple_shell/README.md

-cohort 5 simple shell project at the end of 3 monthes of 3 monthes
+Simple shell projects from Alx software engineering for cohort 5 student